furrtek/SiliconRE/Konami/007232/README.md

 # Operation

 Each channel has a 12-bit prescaler.
-Each time it overflows, two things happen: a new sample is read (if the channel is playing), and the counter is reloaded with the "step" value.
+Each time it overflows, two things happen: it is reloaded with the "step" value, and a new sample is read (if the channel is playing).
 The prescalers are always running whether the channel is playing or not.

 When a channel is triggered, the start address is loaded into a 17-bit counter and the channel starts playing.

 If the sample read has its stop bit set, depending on the loop flag in register 13, the channel is either stopped or its start address is reloaded (loop).

 The CK2M output provides a divided clock signal depending on the state of Register 1 bits 4 and 5 ?